 Animals at Lone Pine Koala Sanctuary

-The platypus enclosure at Lone Pine is one of the best you will find.
-It is in a darkened room where you can sit in quiet for a moment and simply enjoy the frolicking of the elusive Australian platypus.
+The platypus enclosure at Lone Pine is a wonderful opportunity to spy on one of Australia’s most unique creatures.
+The platypus is in an aquarium within a darkened room where you can sit quietly and simply enjoy the frolicking of the elusive Australian platypus.

-A visit to Lone Pine Koala Sanctuary is never complete without a cuddle from a koala and there are plenty of opportunities for this – literally there are koalas EVERYWHERE!
-Insider tip: If you get a photo at Lone Pine, also get a photo on your iphone, (if you can), at the same time so you can send copies to relatives.
+A visit to Lone Pine Koala Sanctuary is never complete without a cuddle from a koala and there are plenty of opportunities for this – literally, there are koalas EVERYWHERE!
+Insider tip: If you get a photo at Lone Pine, also get a photo on your phone, (if you can), at the same time so you can send copies to relatives.

 The wombats at the zoo are the cutest animals you can imagine as are the devils which live next door and the dingoes not too far away.

-Lots of other Australian birds and bats line the walkway as you come in.
+Many other Australian birds and bats line the walkway as you enter.
 There is a cheeky cockatoo who you will want to have a chat with.

 The sheepdog is very much part of the Australian culture and history and Lone Pine honours this by holding a unique sheepdog show.

-Barn-yard animals can also be found at Lone Pine, with an opportunity for childrne to see and touch the farm animals.
+Barn-yard animals can also be found at Lone Pine, with an opportunity for children to see and touch the farm animals.